risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 echo "sqlalchemy-risingwave" >>/docker/requirements-local.txt
 ```

-3. Rebuild your local image with the new driver baked in:
+3. Rebuild your local image with the new driver:
 ```shell
 docker-compose build --force-rm
 ```